IntersectMBO/cardano-updates/README.md

 ## Usage

-To add an update create a file under `posts` directory which name is:
+To add an update create a file under `blog` directory which name is:
 `yyyy-mm-dd-TEAM.md`.
 Commit and push.
 The site will be built and deployed by a [github-action](https://github.com/input-output-hk/cardano-updates/actions).